largecodeman1/Pokemon-Game/README.md

 # Pokemon-Game
-This is the Pokémon game for our project
+This is the Pokémon game for our project, our individual team goals and artifacts are at the bottom

 **How to Use**